joshdagla/Herbalintel/frontend/README.md

-# 🌿 HerbalIntel Frontend
+# 🌿 Herbalintel Frontend

-This is the modern, minimalistic **React + Vite** frontend for **HerbalIntel** — a personalized Ayurvedic diagnosis and recommendation assistant.
+This is the modern, minimalistic **React + Vite** frontend for **Herbalintel** — a personalized Ayurvedic diagnosis and recommendation assistant.
 It provides a sleek user interface where users can enter symptoms and vitals to receive AI-based diagnoses and Ayurvedic medicine suggestions.

 ---